EveSeward/Tutorial-for-Spatial-Autocorrelation-Analysis-in-R/README.md

 ### Step 10: Create a weighted matrices

-By creating a weighted neighbourhood matrix we are finding how much nearby observations deviate from the mean.
+By creating a weighted neighbourhood matrix we are finding out how much nearby observations deviate from the mean.
 There is a variety of weighted matrix possibilities including, inverse distance, nearest neighbour, and contiguity (ESRI, 2024).
 For this analysis we are using a basic binary contiguity weighting scheme, where each neighbour is given a weight of 1, and all other polygons are given a weight of 0.

 To create a weights matrix in R we'll use the “nb2listw" function from the “spdep” package library.
-We can apply this function to the Income.nb, and French.nb variables we created above, as they contain the Queen scheme neighbourhood links to which we will assign weights.
+We can apply this function to the "Income.nb", and "French.nb" variables we created above, as they contain the Queen scheme neighbourhood links to which we will assign weights.
 To avoid any issues in running the code caused by the existence of polygons in our weights matrix file with zero neighbour links, we define “zero.policy” as equal to “TRUE”.
 This will assign a weight vector of zero for regions with no neighbours.
 To assess the distribution of weights for each observation (i) and its neighbours (j), we can print of off our list of weights matrices using the function “print(subset_weights)”.
 The code below uses the binary contiguity weighted scheme type "B" we used to define our weighted neighbourhoods in the previous section.

 ```{r Final weights, echo=TRUE, eval=TRUE, warning=FALSE}.
 #Create Income weights matrix